johnperry-math/AoC2021/README.md

   because I had so badly misunderstood that remark.
   Re-reading it now, I may see how to implement it directly, but if I ever do try, it won't be tonight!

+### Day 20: Trench Map

+You have raw image data from the beacons and sensors, but you have to enhance it.
+This involves an "algorithm" which is really just a remapping of values.
+The image area is infinite, so you have to take that into account.

+1. Iterate the algorithm twice, report the number of lit pixels.
+1. Iterate the algorithm 48 more times, report the number of lit pixels.

+#### Tools

+* Ada's `Hashed_Set` type

+#### Experience

+Should have been fun and easy, but the example doesn't alert you to the potential pitfall that the puzzle has prepared.
+Since the image area is infinite, and areas outside the initial input are all 0, they will alternate between 0 and 511 if the algorithm / remapping so deems it.
+The example doesn't, but the puzzle does.